kburnham/DAND-Right-Whale-Identification/Using AWS to Train a Cascade Classifier.md

 <kbd>sudo yum install gcc-c++</kbd>

 And now from inside the `cmake-3.1.1` directory, run bootstrap.
-Because we are on a remote machine we will run into permission errors with out specificying a prefix:
+Because we are on a remote machine we will run into permission errors if we don't pecificy a prefix:

 <kbd>./bootstrap --prefix=$HOME</kbd>